 Numerous overseas studies have already proven the effectiveness of vaporizers in considerably reducing risks associated with combustion.
 Vaporizers release ingredients within herbs or blends, with little chance of combustion or burning, which releases tar, carbon monoxide, and other destructive compounds.
 Vaporizers are designed to convert herbal compounds directly into gas form (vapor) without burning the blends, this can reduce not just the health risks but also adverse effects to flavour and taste.

 One of the most recent studies on vaporization by the University of California in San Francisco published in the Official Journal of the American Academy of Neurology examined the effectiveness of a vaporizer compared to using combustion with a flame.
 The results were astonishing with the effectiveness of the vaporization technique removing an unquantifiable amount of harmful toxins and carcinogens as well as using up to 60% less material for the same effect as compared to using a flame.

 Although both methods use heat to release the actives ingredients, the major difference is the temperature used and the resulting by-products of each method.

-When smoking, temperatures can reach ~ 800-900C.
+When combusting, temperatures can reach ~ 800-900C.
 At this temperature, pyrolyzation occurs, which not only chemically alters some of the actives, but results in many harmful by-products such as carbon monoxide, benzene, toluene, naphthalene, tars, particulates and polyaromatic hydrocarbons.